dmitriyslaym/qa-test/README.md

 Within currently opened WS connection send the request to "createSession" endpoint.

 ### Place order
-#### Sandbox application
+#### Sandbox application (to see the example of request)
 Select "placeOrder" method within TRADING API section on the left corner.
 In JSON block use the required values of the props in the "d", click "Send".

-#### In nodeJS code
+#### In automational test
 Within currently opened WS connection send the request to "placeOrder" endpoint.

 ### Execution reports and Trades
-#### Sandbox application
+#### Sandbox application (to see the example of request)
 Select those methods within PRIVATE DATA API section on the left corner.
 No need to change anything in JSON block, just click "Send".

-#### In nodeJS code
+#### In automational test
 Within currently opened WS connection send the request to "executionReports" and "trades" endpoints.

 ## General recommendations

-It is recommended firstly to manually use Admin UI application and Sandbox application (for Trading functionality) in order to better understand the business logic and observe how the system behaves.
-After that the implementation of the scenario becomes a matter of technical skills.

 Please notice again, that in the test implementation you should NOT use Sandbox application, use WS directly (so it will be API testing, not UI testing).

-In Reports and MarketWatch pages of Admin application you should see additional data regarding your trades.
-Feel free to manually check it out if it helps you.
+We recommend firstly to try to implement all the required steps in the test and make sure that it properly executs the logic.
+If after that you still have some time left - try to build reusable commands for working with Admin REST API and Exchange WS GW (since this logic will be required in a lot of tests in the system).

 Don't hesitate to ask questions/clarifications if you stuck.
 Good questions will not reduce your chances during the evaluation, but the lack of understanding and the lack of interest actually will.